Analysis | Years of the White House obscuring health information add instability at a tricky moment

-It appears to be the case that the first time the White House was the first to confirm a positive coronavirus tests in the administration was Trump's tweet about his own positive test early Friday morning.
+It appears that the first time the White House was the first to confirm a positive coronavirus test in the administration was Trump’s tweet about his own positive test early Friday morning.

 The diagnosis immediately destabilized a broad range of institutions and efforts.
 Stock futures dropped by hundreds of points.
 Questions immediately arose about possible succession plans or preparations.
 Trump's ongoing reelection campaign lost its candidate for some to-be-determined period — and lost any hope of redirecting the race away from the ongoing pandemic.